SGDInstitute/apollo/content/collections/pages/mblgtacc/exhibit.md

               -
                 cells:
                   - $350
-                  - 'Small businesses & <br>Organizations selling items at the fair' -
+                  - 'Small businesses & Organizations selling items at the fair' -
                 cells:
                   - $500